Executive Council Bios

 Chris served as a member of the OCLC Record Use Policy Council that drafted a new policy on WorldCat Rights and Responsibilities for the OCLC Cooperative.
 He also served as a member of the Library of Congress Working Group on the Future of Bibliographic Control that issued their report – On the Record in January 2007.
 He co-chaired the US RDA Implementation Committee that completed extensive testing process involving 26 institutions of the new cataloging code RDA: Resource Description and Access.
 The result was that once certain pre-conditions are met, the national libraries will adopt RDA in 2013.

-Hope Jansen is a North American Field Sales Manager at CABI Publishing whose territory includes Canada and 25 states.
+Hope Jansen is a CABI's Senior Sales Manager for North America.
 She has been with CABI since 2007 and has a BA in English from University of Vermont and MLS from University of Brighton in the UK.
 She has been a member of USAIN since 2007 and is also a member of SLA’s Food, Agriculture and Nutrition Division, currently serving as Public Relations Chair.
-Previous to working at CABI Hope was Freedom of Information and Data Protection Officer for Allerdale Borough Council and a public librarian with Cumbria County Libraries, both in the UK.
+Previous to working at CABI Hope was the Freedom of Information and Data Protection Officer for Allerdale Borough Council and a public librarian with Cumbria County Libraries, both in the UK.